abhinavms/hunt-fiesta/README.md

 # Hunt Fiesta
-Hunt Fiesta is an online hunt app built on Django.
+Hunt Fiesta is an online treasure hunt app built on Django.

 Features :
 - There is a superuser account.
 Only the superuser can grant or revoke other admin rights.